-UC Expanded Paid Administrative Leave (EPAL) 2021 Emergency Paid Sick Leave (EPSL) Can be taken intermittently, and for exempt appointees is recorded in whole days.
-For hourly appointees, leave taken is entered in hours.
-See FAQ 13 for information regarding block and intermittent usage Qualifying reason for use - unable to work or telework because of: 1.
-Appointee's own COVID-19 related illness or that of a family member 2 2.
-Appointee directed not to come to worksite for COVID-19 related reasons and/or worksite has COVID-19 related remote work program or is under shelter in place order and it is not operationally feasible for appointee to work remotely 3.
-COVID-19 related school or daycare closure requires appointee to be at home with child/dependent and it is not operationally feasible for appointee to work remotely or in conjunction with childcare commitment The use of EPAL "shall not adversely affect the delivery of essential University services."
-Instruction is an essential service of the University.
-Instructors are not eligible to take EPAL during their scheduled remote lectures/class sessions for criterion 3 above.
-Qualifying reason for use - unable to work or telework because of: 1.
-Quarantine or isolation order 2.
-Told by health care provider to self-quarantine 3. (a) appointee is experiencing COVID-19 symptoms and seeking a medical diagnosis; (b) appointee has been exposed to COVID-19 and is seeking or awaiting the results of a diagnostic test for, or a medical diagnosis of, COVID-19; (c) the University has requested that appointee obtain a diagnostic test for, or a medical diagnosis of, COVID-19, and appointee is seeking or awaiting those results; (d) appointee is obtaining immunization related to COVID-19; or (e) appointee is recovering from injury, disability, illness, or condition related to obtaining COVID-19 immunization 4.
-Caring for individual subject to quarantine/isolation order or who was told by health care provider to self-quarantine 5.
-Caring for child whose school/place of care is closed or child care provider unavailable b/c of COVID-19 6.
+2021 Emergency Paid Sick Leave (EPSL)

+Qualifying reason for use - unable to work or telework because of:

+- 1. Quarantine or isolation order - 2.
+Told by health care provider to self-quarantine - 3. (a) appointee is experiencing COVID-19 symptoms and seeking a medical diagnosis; (b) appointee has been exposed to COVID-19 and is seeking or awaiting the results of a diagnostic test for, or a medical diagnosis of, COVID-19; (c) the University has requested that appointee obtain a diagnostic test for, or a medical diagnosis of, COVID-19, and appointee is seeking or awaiting those results; (d) appointee is obtaining immunization related to COVID-19; or (e) appointee is recovering from injury, disability, illness, or condition related to obtaining COVID-19 immunization - 4.
+Caring for individual subject to quarantine/isolation order or who was told by health care provider to selfquarantine - 5.
+Caring for child whose school/place of care is closed or child care provider unavailable b/c of COVID-19 - 6.
 Other substantially similar condition specified by HHS Secretary